tonymm81/web_page/README.md

 - Now the projects are their own cards and user can expand view, if he/she wants to know more about project.
 - I also add cancel button to worktime login component.
 If user doesn't want to add new user, then it can go back login view.

+## version 181
+- added the feedback part to site.
+I made own route to feedback post request, what is token protected.
+I also add to databace 3 values, what we save.
+- This was issue 31.
+There is some styles to do in this feature.
 # installs backend: